sophia14324/Stock-Price-Prediction-using-Linear-Regression/README.md

 As an ETF, SPY is traded on stock exchanges like a stock, and it can be bought and sold through a broker.
 The price of SPY is based on the value of the stocks in the S&P 500 index, and it is intended to provide investors with a return that is similar to the performance of the underlying index.

+### Result
 ![price_prediction](https://github.com/sophia14324/Stock-Price-Prediction-using-Linear-Regression/blob/main/price_prediction.png)

+#### Limitations of the model
+Simple linear regression is not the best strategy to predict stock prices (it will not make you a lot of money) since not all stocks increase linearly over time.
+Any random and unforeseen event will cause this linear regression model to collapse.